 You will need a power cable, although you probably have one already at home.
 Check here for the recommended specs for the power supply depending on the model: Raspberry Pi Products

 The Model 3B for example requires a micro USB 2.1 Amp power supply.

 You will need an SD card or micro SD card for the Raspberry depending on the model you pick.
 8GB is enough but 16GB is recommended and cards are cheap anyways.
 Find one that is available and make sure it is not listed here in red: Working and non working SD cards.

-First you will need to install the operating system designed for the Raspberry Pi.
+First of all you will need to install the operating system designed for the Raspberry Pi.
 This is super easy, all you need is the SD card and a tool called Raspberry Pi Imager.

 Select the card, select the recommended OS and wait for it to complete.
 That’s it, you can plug the card into the Raspberry, connect it to the TV for example and boot!